loxilb-io/loxilbdocs/docs/nat.md

 ## NAT modes in loxilb

-loxilb implements a variety of NAT modes for achieving load-balancing for different scenarios as far as L4 load-balancing is concerned.
+loxilb implements a variety of NAT modes to achieve load-balancing for different scenarios as far as L4 load-balancing is concerned.
 These NAT modes have subtle differences and this guide will shed light on these details

 ### 1. Normal NAT